MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-util-and-help.md

 ---
 title: bitsadmin util and help
-description: Reference article for the bitsadmin util and help command, which displays the command-line usage for the /util switches. ms.topic: reference ms.assetid: 806e377a-3022-4764-b451-0aa4f754f195 ms.author: jgerend
+description: Reference article for the bitsadmin util and help command that displays the command-line usage for the /util switches. ms.topic: reference ms.author: jgerend
 author: JasonGerend
-manager: mtillman
-ms.date: 10/16/2017
+ms.date: 01/06/2023
 ---

 # bitsadmin util and help

+Applies to: Windows Server (All supported versions)

-Displays the command-line usage for the **/util** switches.
+The bitsadmin util and help command displays the command-line usage for the **/util** switches.

 ## Syntax